 Optimal eastern bluebird breeding habitat

-Many highly productive open habitats have only a few perches and no nearby nesting cavities; these habitats are largely unoccupied by bluebirds.
+Many highly productive open expanses with short ground cover have only a few perches and no nearby nesting cavities; these habitats are largely unoccupied by bluebirds.

 Bluebird habitat during the non-breeding season

 Bluebird habitats during the breeding and non-breeding seasons are structurally similar.
-However, during the non-breeding season, the proximity between the foraging habitat and nesting sites is not critical.
+However, during the non-breeding season, which is the migratory season, the proximity between the foraging habitat and nesting sites is not critical.

 Migratory bluebirds can use high-quality foraging habitats without cavities located nearby.
 Bluebirds use cavities for roosting and travel between good foraging habitats and cavities located away from the foraging habitat.